Up a level | ||||||||||

 1928 (?) - Sheets of 100 printed by the American Bank Note Co.

-On the variant, the bottom line is spaced over to the left.
+On Type I, the bottom line is spaced over to the left, whereas on Type II it is over to the right.

 They are not common.
-My thanks to David Zemer for pointing this out.
+My thanks to David Zemer for pointing this out, and Federico Brid for images.

-Does anyone have examples of the variant?
-Or any clearly dated examples of any of them ?
+Does anyone have clearly dated examples of any of these ?

 It is unknown when these were issued, though Hiscocks implies 1934.
 They are surprisingly scarce.
 The 50c above is clearly dated in the 1930's,